OutSystems/docs-odc/src/eap/deploy-apps.md

 Developers then review the impact analysis and make a deployment decision.
 If there are no blockers, the **Deploy Now** button becomes enabled.
 But, depending on the warnings, developers might not want to continue.

-For example, developers might see some unexpected warnings and decide to fix the issues in Service Studio before continuing with the deployment.
+For example, developers might see some unexpected warnings and decide to fix the issues in ODC Studio before continuing with the deployment.
 Depending upon the warning, such as a missing app, developers might decide to deploy the missing app first.
 In this case, you can click the **Choose App** button to return to the **App** page and deploy the missing app.
 Then developers can deploy the original app.

 ## Deployment status